atomix/atomix/README.md

 });
 ```

-When a resource is created via `Copycat.create(String, Class)` or `Node.create(Class)`, the `StateMachine` class returned
+When a resource is created via `Copycat.create(String, Class)`, the `StateMachine` class returned
-by the `Resource.stateMachine()` method will be constructed on each server in the cluster.
+by the `Resource.stateMachine()` method will be constructed on each replica in the cluster.
 Once the state machine has been
-created on a majority of the servers, the resource will be constructed and the returned `CompletableFuture` completed.
+created on a majority of the replicas, the resource will be constructed and the returned `CompletableFuture` completed.

 Resource state changes are submitted to the Copycat cluster as [Command][Command] or [Query][Query] implementations.
 See the documentation on Raft [commands](#commands) and [queries](#queries) for specific information regarding the